Joonho-Ma/Joonho-Ma/README.md

 ## Hi everyone 👋

-- 🌱 I’m currently studying at UIC, focusing on how to utilized AI in medical devices.
+- 🌱 I’m currently studying Computer Science at UIC, focusing on how to utilized AI in medical devices.

   Expected graduation: Dec2027
 - 👯 I’m looking to collaborate on people with similar interests